 Proudly display your memories in a place you visit several times a day: your fridge.

-Do this by purchasing magnetic sheets of paper at an office-supply store or website, usually found for about $16 for a pack of five.
+Do this by purchasing magnetic sheets of paper at an office-supply store or website, usually found for less than $15 for a pack of five.
 The sheets then can then be fed through any regular inkjet printer.

 Not only can you enjoy your photos on your big-screen TV instead of a small smartphone screen, you can add music, narration, transition sequences and special effects.

-While smartphone apps are available that can do this, it's easier to transfer the images to a computer and create a sentimental slideshow using a website like AARP's own Confetti or apps such as Photos, which is built into Windows 10, or iMovie, included with Macs.
-When you're done, upload it to social media sites like Facebook or YouTube or copy it to a USB drive and insert into a TV.
+While smartphone apps are available that can do this, it’s easier to transfer the images to a computer and create a sentimental slideshow using websites like Adobe Creative Cloud Express (formerly Adobe Spark), which also allows short video clips, or PixTeller Slideshow Maker; or apps such as Photos, which is built into Windows 10 and Windows 11, or iMovie, included with Macs.
+When you’re done, you can upload it to social media sites like Facebook or YouTube or copy it to a USB drive and insert into a TV.

 4. Photobooks, cards, posters

-Popular services include AARP's Confetti, Amazon Prints, Mixbook, Shutterfly and Snapfish for hardcover books.
+Popular services include Amazon Prints, Mixbook, Shutterfly and Snapfish for hardcover books.
 You can upload photos from a computer, phone or tablet and receive the custom creation a few days later.

 5. Edits, filters and effects

-Take advantage of your smartphone's built-in editing tools or have fun with apps — such as the free Snapseed or Enlight Photofox for $3.99 — to easily adjust light and color and remove unwanted subjects.
-You can add filters and other special effects, too, such as making your photos look like a vintage black-and-white or sepia-toned shots or ‘70s Polaroids, Andy Warhol-inspired prints, impressionist paintings or stained glass windows.
+Take advantage of your smartphone's built-in editing tools or have fun with apps — such as the free Snapseed, now owned by Google, or Photoleap by Lightricks — to easily adjust light and color and remove unwanted subjects.
+You can add filters and other special effects, too, such as making your photos look like vintage black-and-white or sepia-toned shots or ’70s Polaroids, Andy Warhol-inspired prints, impressionist paintings or stained glass windows.